electrichive/waggledance/electric-hive-learning-guide.md

 Pick one roadmap and dive right in.

 #### Learning Programs
-Check out either of the two learning programs, and follow them.
+Check out one of these three learning programs, and follow them.
 I would recommend Free Code Camp if you want to stick with Javascript, and Odin Project if you want to try out Ruby.
 (Sorry, there isn't a strong alternative I'm aware of that focuses on Python.)
 - Free Code Camp: https://www.freecodecamp.org/
     * FCC covers HTML, CSS and Javascript, and covers a wide range of topics.
     * FCC works primarily through interactive browser exercises.